-The next President of the United States will need to appoint talented and dedicated individuals to high-visibility jobs, including the federal bench, Cabinet and sub-Cabinet positions, as well as to mid- and entry-level positions.
+Each President of the United States needs to appoint talented and dedicated individuals to high-visibility jobs, including the federal bench, Cabinet and sub-Cabinet positions, as well as to mid- and entry-level positions.
 Although the selection of individuals for career positions and appointments for non-career positions is an ongoing process that will continue year-round, a presidential transition marks a special point at which opportunities may become available and when individuals may become particularly motivated to seek positions in government.

 To that end, the HNBA has developed a clearinghouse of information about the ins-and-outs of presidential appointments, including the types of positions likely to be available, how to find out about positions, and how to go about applying for them.

 Judicial appointments are those made by the President to fill vacancies in the Judicial Branch of Government (known as Article III appointments), while Executive positions refer to those that fall under the Executive Branch (Article II).
 The first are lifetime appointments, while the latter traditionally last for the duration of the Administration at most.
 Click here to review the Guide for Judicial Appointments, and here for the Guide to Executive Appointments.